sumerc/yappi/doc/coroutine-profiling.md

             └─ 1.001 burn_cpu  cprofile_asyncio.py:5
 ```

 Again: the time spent in `await` instructions does not get accumulated.
-In fact, statistical profilers
-have hard time calculating correct walltime spent in any kind of scenario(not just async. code) because
-they are only looking for stack frames at specific intervals and they have no way of knowing what happened
-between the measurement intervals.
+In fact, statistical profilers have hard time calculating correct wall time spent in any kind of scenario(not just async. code) because they are only looking for stack frames at specific intervals and they have no way of knowing what happened between the measurement intervals.
 They are fundamentally different approach to profiling and I just wanted
 to show that they are not also working for our case that is all.

 With v1.2, Yappi corrects above issues with coroutine profiling.
 Under the hood, it differentiates the `yield` from real function exit and